Baker Skateboards: Bakerboys Distribution

-Deathwish

-Deathwish Skateboards company draws its inspiration from 70s and 80s cult movies and kitsch magazine cover artwork.
-Deathwish Skateboards brand name is inspired by Vigilante justice cult film series Death Wish starring Charles Bronson.
-Deathwish Skateboards logo is the cross symbol sported by the Street Punk Gang in the movie Death Wish 3.

-In 2016, Deathwish releases a line of seven decks entitled VHS Wasteland.
-The 8.5 size team deck of this series shows a picture of Charles Bronson and his gun taken from the Death Wish movie as an obvious reference to their namesake.

-Former Deathwish professional Antwuan Dixon was imprisoned in mid-2013 and stated in a July 2014 Thrasher magazine interview — conducted by Reynolds and Ellington — that he was scheduled to be released on August 23, 2014.
-Dixon also explained that he may be released earlier:

-They say the 23rd, but I’ve been in this high-school-diploma program so I can get my high school diploma and you get milestone credits.
-And with these milestone credits you can earn six weeks, which means 42 days off.
-So if that goes through I should be getting out the beginning of July.

-Deathwish released a tribute skateboard deck in June 2014 to provide Dixon with a financial base to rebuild his life after his release from prison.
-The deck was sold with a letter from Ellington explaining Dixon's situation and his relationship to Deathwish/Bakerboys ("Antwuan is one of the reasons we started Deathwish.
-He's been here since day one and he'll be here as long as we are."), in addition to a pre-addressed envelope for owners of the decks to be able to send Dixon a letter while he remained in prison.

-Heroin
+Heroin Skateboards

 Created by England-born artist Mark "Fos" Foster, the Heroin brand was named after Fos' addiction to "skateboarding."
-The global premiere of the Heroin skateboards video, Video Nasty, was held in Los Angeles, US on June 27, 2013 and includes parts from Chet Childress, Deer Man of Dark Woods, Daniel Shimizu, Gou Myagi, Rogie, and Tom Day.
-Foster's debut American art show, "Diamonds And The Rough," was presented at the Kingswell gallery in Los Angeles, US on June 14, 2014.
+The global premiere of the Heroin skateboards video, Video Nasty, was held in Los Angeles, US on June 27, 2013, and included parts from Chet Childress, Deer Man of Dark Woods, Daniel Shimizu, Gou Myagi, Rogie, and Tom Day.
+Foster's debut American art show, "Diamonds And The Rough," was presented at the Kingswell Gallery in Los Angeles, US, on June 14, 2014.

-Palace
+Palace Skateboards

-Palace Skateboards was founded around 2011 in England, United Kingdom by Lev Tanju, who was part of a London-based skate crew known as the Palace Wayward Boys Choir.
+Palace Skateboards was founded around 2011 in England by Lev Tanju, who was part of a London-based skate crew known as the Palace Wayward Boys Choir.
 Tanju enlisted the assistance of friends like graphic designer Fergus "Fergadelic" Purcell (also design director at Marc by Marc Jacobs) and photographer Will Bankhead to launch the brand.
 Tanju explained in 2014: "I just wanted to make some skateboards that looked nice and skated nice."